OVVO-Financial/NNS/examples/Partial Moments Equivalences.md

 [1] 0.09040591
 ```
 ### Variance
-A sum of the upside area and the downside area.
+A sum of the squared upside area and the squared downside area.
 ```r
 > var(x)
 [1] 0.8332328